arin8/arin8.github.io/Evaluating-Player/README.md

 - Assignment_2_Evaluation_player.pdf: Text document with a short evaluation of the result and a more detailed explanation of the model.

-- requirements.txt : requirements.txt: Required Python packages for running the python script.
+- requirements.txt: Required Python packages for running the python script.

 # Tools and libraries
 - Python 3.10.4